phuchonguyen/bws/README.md

-The goal of bws is to provide a user-friendly and efficient implementation of the Bayesian Weighted Sums (BWS) described by Hamra, Maclehose, Croen, Kauffman, and Newschaffer (2021).
+The goal of bws is to provide a user-friendly and efficient implementation of the Bayesian Weighted Sums (BWS) described by Hamra, Maclehose, Croen, Kauffman, and Newschaffer (2021) with some extensions to work with binary and count response data.

 ## Installation